edgaroc30/edgaroc.github.io/_posts/2018-02-20-Vagrant-cheat-sheet.md

 # Displays all the running boxes
 vagrant global-status

+# Runs the provision file for that machine
+vagrant provision

 # Prunes all the zombie Virtual machines (When there are no running machines in virtualbox but one stills shows up)
 vagrant global-status --prune